 What Metrics Should You Use to Effectively Measure CX ROI?

-Did you know that only 1% of organizations provide excellent customer experience?
+Did you know that only 1% of organizations provide an excellent customer experience?
 This is a surprising fact if we have in mind that the improvement of CX is a top priority for more than 70% of enterprises.

-That’s why we’ll help you determine your business position on CX scale and its reflection on your financial performance.
+That’s why we’ll help you determine your business position on the CX scale and its reflection on your financial performance.
 We’ve created a list of the most reliable metrics used by businesses that provide extraordinary CX and we’re sharing it with you right below.

 #1 Request Handling Metrics

 When it comes to measuring the efficiency of handling customers’ requests, there are two important metrics:

 - First response time, which determines the average time that passes from the moment when a customer opens a ticket to the initial feedback that support provides.

 - Average handling time, which expresses the time needed for support to completely resolve a customer’s request.